ietf-wg-webtrans/webtrans-wg-materials/ietf106/minutes.md

 * Jabber log: https://www.ietf.org/jabber/logs/webtrans/2019-11-20.html
 * MeetEcho Session Recording: http://www.meetecho.com/ietf106/recordings#WEBTRANS
 * YouTube link for the Session Recording: https://www.youtube.com/watch?v=o5cJEuO2-vk
+* Minute Taker: Cullen Jennings
+* Jabber Scribe: Winston Felix Handte

 # Overview and Requirements (Victor Vasiliev)

 https://tools.ietf.org/html/draft-vvv-webtransport-overview

 Victor Vasiliev: The problem we are trying to solve is bidirectional communication on the web.
 Messages can flow at any time, both ways.
 We are talking about interactive sessions.
 Websockets allowed sending messages in both directions.
 RTCDataChannel is SCTP-based, allows partial or unreliable and unordered messages, but is designed for peer-to-peer.
 So [for client/server] there is a gap for Reliable but unordered and Unreliable and unordered.
 We intend to address that gap with WebTransport.

 Target applications - anything that wants one of the following:
 - “WebSockets for UDP”